Thunder Bay

 Northern Wood Preservers Site:

-The Northern Wood Preservers Alternative Remediation Project for contaminated sediment (NOWPARC) was completed in 2003.
+The Northern Wood Preservers Alternative Remediation Project for Contaminated Sediment (NOWPARC) was completed in 2003.
 Benthos will no longer be impaired when monitoring data indicates that the benthic community from the NOWPARC area is similar to the benthic community in other parts of the harbour.

 North Harbour Industrial Site: